e200/MakeAccessible/readme.md

 - Makes tests really easy.
 - Works for both private and protected members.
 - Don't require write fake classes or methods for each test.
-- Encourages the use of encapsulation in projects providing a more isolated and flexible environment.
+- Encourages the usege of encapsulation in projects providing a more isolated and flexible environment.

 ##### Cons:
-- null
+- :sweat_smile:

 ## Features